C0rporeus/microserviceNestJs/README.md

 ## CI/CD

-The goal of this part is to create a CI/CD pipeline using Jenkins.
-The pipeline should be triggered when a pull request is created and should be executed in a temporary environment.
+The goal of this part is to create a CI/CD pipeline using GitHub Actions.
+The pipeline should be triggered when a pull request is created and should be executed in environment AWS.
 The pipeline should run the following steps:

-1. Terraform plan
+1. Unit test

+- Run unit test for the microservice with jest showint result in console.

-2. Terraform apply
+2. Build

+- Build the docker image for the microservice and push it to a docker registry AWS ECR.

-3. Terraform destroy
+3. Deploy

+- Deploy the microservice in AWS using terraform.